SyntheticMatrix/Code-for-Chinese-Household-Debt/README.md

 Run the data-sorting file 'main_data.m' to execute all the data grids

 **STEP2**
+Switch debtmode = 1 at the top line and record the standard debt function.

 Run the simulation code to conduct 'main_intertemporal_simu.m', which should also call the KS test for the convergence

+Run 'saveold.m' to save the wealth data based on standard debt function.

+Switch debtmode = 2, and run 'main_intertemporal_simu.m' again.

 **STEP2.1**
 This code has been updated with the idiosyncratic asset returns.
 Since the stochastic states are subject to random seeds, results can suffer from slight quantitative difference.